loganballard/wisconsin-benchmark/README.md

 - Make sure to figure out how to make postgres connections before trying to write the SQL necessary to do data population
 - Test with tiny subset before trying to populate the entire database

+## Part 2: Benchmarks

+In order to accurately use this database, it is necessary to develop several queries that will accurately test database performance.
+The goal of this portion of the Wisconsin Benchmark is to produce queries that will gauge the performance of database systems in measureable and valuable ways.